bemasc/risav/draft-xu-risav.md

 Other Scope values could be defined in the future.

-In RISAV's use of AH, the parties are normally expected to disable Sequence Number Checks during IKEv2 negotiation.
-However, the RISAV AH header does contain a sequence number, and the parties MAY make use of it.

-> QUESTION: How does one disable sequence number checking in IKEv2?
-RFC 4302 says "if an SA establishment protocol such as IKE is employed, the receiver SHOULD notify the sender, during SA establishment, if the receiver will not provide anti-replay protection", but I can't find any explanation of how this notification happens.

 The AS-scoped AH headers are only for AS-to-AS communication.
 Sending ASes MUST NOT add such headers unless the receiving AS has explicitly opted to receive them.
 Receiving ASes MUST strip off all such headers for packets whose destination is inside the AS, even if the AS is not currently inspecting the ICV values.

-In transport mode, each AS's SA Database (SAD) is indexed by SPI and counterpart AS, regardless of the source and destination IPs.

 Transport mode normally imposes a space overhead of 32 octets.